Julio and Marisol: Storyline

-Episodes 1-6 take place in a single evening.
+Episodes 1–6 take place in a single evening.
 The story opens with the couple getting ready to have sex for the first time (episode 1).
 Marisol insists that Julio use a condom, pleading "I love you, but not enough to die for you".
 Julio is offended by the suggestion and storms out.

-After leaving Marisol (episode 2), Julio goes to see his friends Marco and Miguel, discovering that both of them use condoms.
+After leaving Marisol (episode 2), Julio goes to see his friends Marco and Miguel.
+Julio brushes off Marisol's concerns ("Do I look like I need to use a condom?") and then discovers that both of his friends use them.
 Miguel laments that his cousin Anita has recently died of AIDS and her partner Raul is very sick, speculating that condom use might have saved them both.
 In parallel, Marisol calls her friend Iris (episode 3), who tells her about Anita and Raul.
-Marisol visits Raul at the hospital, where he urges her to protect Julio and herself from infection by using condoms.
+Marisol visits Raul at the hospital, where he urges her to protect against infection ("Don't let this happen to you and Julio").

-Julio leaves Marco and Miguel, and encounters his younger brother, Luisito, with some of his friends (episode 4).
-They are going to "see some ladies".
-Julio lectures them about condom use, to which Luisito replies that they learned about AIDS and condoms in school.
+Julio leaves Marco and Miguel and encounters his younger brother, Luisito, with some of his friends (episode 4).
+They are going to meet some women.
+Julio lectures them about condom use, to which Luisito replies that they learned about AIDS and condoms in school ("Don't worry Julio, we're cool").
 We then see Julio, by himself, thinking how smart his kid brother is, and realizing he needs to talk with Marisol.

-Back at Raul's hospital room (episode 5) Julio shows up and apologizes to Marisol; they profess their love for each other and leave.
+Back at Raul's hospital room (episode 5) Julio shows up and apologizes to Marisol ("I was dumb wrong").
+They profess their love for each other and leave.
 Rosa enters and tells Raul that she is HIV positive.
 Raul has just asked Rosa if she has told Julio when Julio and Marisol return.
 Rosa is introduced to Marisol as an old friend of Raul's (episode 6).
 Julio again leaves with Marisol, and tells her that Rosa is just somebody he knew from the old neighborhood.
-Meanwhile, back in the hospital room, Raul urges Rosa to let Julio know she is HIV positive.
+Meanwhile, back in the hospital room, Raul urges Rosa to let Julio know she is HIV positive ("You don't have to feel ashamed").

-Conclusion
+Day 2

 Episodes 7 and 8 take place another day when Julio and Marisol are apparently reunited.